 App.
-Note 20 to §2B1.1 Larceny, Embezzlement, and Other Forms of Theft; Offenses Involving Stolen Property; Property Damage or Destruction; Fraud and Deceit; Forgery; Offenses Involving Altered or Counterfeit Instruments Other than Counterfeit Bearer Obligations of the United States
+Note 21 to §2B1.1.
+Larceny, Embezzlement, and Other Forms of Theft; Offenses Involving Stolen Property; Property Damage or Destruction; Fraud and Deceit; Forgery; Offenses Involving Altered or Counterfeit Instruments Other than Counterfeit Bearer Obligations of the United States

-Application Note 20 to §2B1.1 states that in cases "in which the offense level determined under this guideline substantially understates the seriousness of the offense," an upward departure may be warranted.
-The Note lists a non-exhaustive list of factors the court may consider in determining whether a departure is warranted.
+Application Note 21 to §2B1.1 states that in cases "in which the offense level determined under this guideline substantially understates the seriousness of the offense," an upward departure may be warranted.
+The Note then lists non-exhaustive factors the court may consider in determining whether a departure is warranted.
+Potential bases for both upward and downward departures are referenced within the Note including, for example, that an upward departure may be appropriate when a victim suffers substantial harm to his/her reputation or that a downward departure may be warranted when the offense involves an extension or overpayment of disaster relief benefits that were legitimately received in the first place.